 My work considers themes of process and materality with connections to people and plac.e.
 I explore these themes though the use of locally foraged or kindly gifted farm tools and cooking utensils.
 My affection for rust and the stories these oxidized objects tell began though a gift of a twisted structual piece of rebar.
 I am inspired by the unexpected elements of surprise that come with refining repetive processes.

-I am also the founder and co-facilitator of Alchemy, an international artist-led residency that takes place annually on the Toronto Islands and rural Prince Edward County, Ontario.
-Visit makealchemy.com for more about this unique residency that runs at the intersections of culinary and creative practices and fueled by community engagement.
+I am also the founder and co-facilitator of Alchemy, an international artist-led residency.
+Founded on the Toronto Islands in 2015, Alchemy has found a home in rural Prince Edward County, Ontario.
+Visit makealchemy.com to learn more about this unique residency at the intersections of culinary and creative practices and fueled by community engagement.

-A visual artist, gardener and trained chef,my work explores the fertile common ground between artistic practices, communities and the sharing of food and dialogue.
+A visual artist and cook,my work explores the fertile common ground between communities and the sharing of art, food and dialogue.

-I am always ready to look at new ways to document the intersection between creative practices, communities and food.
-A well seasoned freelance policy and communications advisor to non-profits, primarily in the health sector, I have come to understand how these seemingly disparate aspects of my life and work come together as a force for good.
+I consider new ways to document the intersection between creative practices, communities and food.
+A seasoned communications advisor to non-profits, primarily in the health sector, I have come to understand how these seemingly disparate aspects of my life and work come together as a force for good.